 - There is no lid and we can see cables.
 One day Vampire crabs can escape and die somewhere in this house.

 - Vampire crabs require high humidity (at least 75%).
 Unless the author lives in a country where high humidity is normal, I do not see how it is possible to reach this level here without the lid.

 - I would add more soil or something similar (like coconut fiber, sand, etc.).
 In nature, Vampire crabs need a mixture of it to nibble at and excavate in.

-Although this paludarium is truly magnificent for its size, we should never forget that our job is to replicate their natural environment.
+Although this paludarium is truly magnificent for its size, we should never forget that our job is to replicate its natural environment.
 DO NOT ever sacrifice anything just to please your aesthetic look.

-Try it out someday and get acquainted to a whole new ecosystem, you can start small and step up once you are familiar with how it totally works.
+Try it out someday and get acquainted with a whole new ecosystem, you can start small and step up once you are familiar with how it totally works.